ThomasPak/pakman/paper/paper.md

 well-established standard for distributed computing that has been implemented on a wide variety of systems, ranging from multi-core machines to large computational clusters.

+In summary, Pakman was made for performing likelihood-free inference when model simulations are computationally expensive.
+The lack of an analytical likelihood requires the application of ABC methods and the computational cost of individual simulations merits a parallel approach to decrease the time-to-solution.
+Moreover, in order to be as modular as possible, models are specified as black box programs.
+The target audience consists of researchers who want to parameterise a computationally demanding stochastic model based on experimental data.

 ## Modularity